 Overhead Crane (Bridge & Gantry) Course

-This course is suitable for employees who are required to operate overhead cranes (such as bridge, gantry and jib cranes) which make 3 or less powered motions and are operated via a pendant or remote control.
+This Overhead Crane Course is suitable for employees who are required to operate overhead (such as bridge, gantry and jib cranes) cranes which make 3 or less powered motions and are operated via a pendant or remote control.
 An overhead crane which has Up/Down, North/South and East/West functions is classed as having 3 powered motions.

 This course is only ever conducted for group bookings on employers’ sites.